candoizo/aavegotchi-node-lib/README.md

-# aavegotchi-lib-node
+# aavegotchi-lib-node 👻📦

-Automatically generated TypeScript definitions from the GraphQL API.
+A general Node.js SDK with type-safe definitions from the official Aavegotchi GraphQL endpoints!

-## Extra
+Clone and try the `demo/` with: `cd demo/ && yarn && yarn test`

+Peek the Javascript code in [demo/index.ts](./demo/index.ts).

+# Usage

 ```